-If you find yourself north of Chicago for an outing at the Chicago Botanic Garden in Glencoe, a concert at the Ravinia Festival in Highland Park or a performance at the Writer’s Theatre in Glencoe, both Highland Park and Highwood have some excellent dining options.
+If you find yourself north of Chicago for an outing at the Chicago Botanic Garden in Glencoe, a concert at the Ravinia Festival in Highland Park or a performance at the Writers Theatre in Glencoe, both Highland Park and Highwood have some excellent dining options and architecture to explore.

 Downtown Highland Park has some great shops and restaurants to visit.
 Walker Bros.
-Pancake House at 620 Central Ave. is popular for breakfast and brunch, but the lines can be out the door.
+Original Pancake House at 620 Central Ave. is popular for breakfast and brunch, but the lines can be out the door.
 So a fun alternative is Country Kitchen down the street at 446 Central Ave. where they serve breakfast all day.
-Local friends love Norton’s at 1905 Sheridan Rd. for live music, burgers, salads and more.
-Prefect Blend Coffee at 491 Central Ave. downtown is a great spot for coffee and I also recommend Frost Gelato at 617 Central Ave. for an afternoon snack.
+I went with local friends and had a great Sunday brunch.
+The same local friends also love Norton’s at 1905 Sheridan Rd. for live music, burgers, salads and more.
+Prefect Blend Coffee at 491 Central Ave. downtown is a great spot for coffee.

 A longtime friend who lives in Glencoe to the south, highly recommended That Little French Guy – Patisserie & Café, a French café and bakery at 1791 St. Johns Ave.
 Based on her recommendation, I had to go on my last visit to town.
 The menu is quite extensive and the pastries are wonderful.
 I loved the macarons and my latte.

 I recently met local friends for coffee at Madame ZuZu’s Teahouse at 1876 First St. Owned by Billy Corgan, founder of the band The Smashing Pumpkins, and his partner Chloe Mendel, they feature tea and coffee drinks along with a plant-based menu of soups, sandwiches, salads and bowls.
 It is a fun spot that also features live music performances.